-- Toddlers with involved fathers go on to start school with higher levels of academic readiness.
+- Toddlers with involved fathers start school with higher levels of academic readiness.
 They are more patient and can handle the stresses and frustrations associated with schooling more readily than children with less involved fathers.
 (7)

 - Kids who have problematic relationships with their mothers grow up to be worse parents -- UNLESS they have good relationships with their dads, in which case they can become very good parents.
 (And of course anyone who was parented poorly can become a great parent if they're willing to do the emotional work).
 (8)

-- Children whose father has left them (and who don't have a strong male role model to replace him) are more likely to drop out of school, abuse drugs and alcohol, and wind up in prison.
+- Children whose fathers have left them (and who don't have a strong male role model to replace him) are more likely to drop out of school, abuse drugs and alcohol, and wind up in prison.
 (9)

 - Whether a girl has early and/or unprotected sex is greatly influenced by whether her father was loving and supportive to her.
 Adolescent girls living in homes without their fathers are 3 times more likely to engage in sexual relations by the time they turn 15, and 5 times more likely to become a teen mother.
 (10)